pathminder/pathminder.github.io/_base-classes/warpriest.md

   - name: aura
     type: Ex
     levels: [1]
-    text: A warpriest of a chaotic, evil, good, or lawful deity has a particularly powerful aura (as a cleric) corresponding to the deity's alignment (see *detect evil* on page 266 of the Core Rulebook).
+    text: A warpriest of a chaotic, evil, good, or lawful deity has a particularly powerful aura (as a cleric) corresponding to the deity's alignment (see [*detect evil*](/spells/detect-evil/)).

   - name: blessings
     type: Su